adelpro/open-tarteel/privacy-policy-en.md

 ## We Respect Your Child's Privacy

-Open Quran is designed for children aged 6 and above who can read Arabic.
+Open Tarteel is designed for children aged 6 and above who can read Arabic.
 We are committed to protecting children's privacy.
 Since our app does not collect any data, children's information is completely safe.

 ## Keeping Your Data Secure